Friday, December 31, 2021

 The title may be an audacious claim and I will qualify it by saying in my experience "Money Heist" (2017-2021) indeed is the best heist movie.
 It is different in several regards.
 Instead of trying to get the stolen goods out as soon as possible, they want to delay the process.
 Hostages that have been well researched are more important and processed differently than other heist films plus the robbers want to work with the public.

 They did not go into the Spanish money mint planning a quick exit, but rather stalled to have a long stay.
 They were not robbing what everyone expected.
-There are four groups---the robbers and the police, the hostages and the mint staff and each group has different often times conflicting motivations.
+There are four groups---the robbers, the police, the hostages and the mint staff with each group has different often times conflicting motivations.
 During the series there are dynamic changes in the relationships.

 Preparation is key.
 It is for all of us and in this project the planning takes several months preceded by much more serious thought.
 One detail is that the people involved are told not to use their real names even among themselves.
 So they adopt names of cities.
 They hide behind masks made to resemble famous Spanish artist Salvador Dali.